Datafable/gbif-dataset-metrics/documentation/taxon-match-bar.md

 ## Description

 The taxon match bar groups the occurrences of a dataset in categories based on how well the taxon could be matched with the [GBIF taxonomic backbone](http://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c).
 This functionality is mainly based on the taxon match issues assigned by GBIF as part of its occurrence processing.
+It allows the user and data publisher to discover how well the taxa of a dataset align with the GBIF taxonomic backbone.

 ![screenshot](../images/features/taxon-match-bar-2cc23bac-e94b-414f-95ab-cc838c03f765.png)